SteveJustin1963/MINT-2.0/README.md

 In total, MINT contains 33 primitives which are executed when the interpreter finds the relevant symbol.
 Some of these will be commonly used arithmetic symbols like "+" and "-" Others are allocated to punctuation symbols.
 The full-stop, or dot character is used to print out the number held on the top of the stack.

 ALTERNATE CODES
 Because ASCII provides only a limited set of symbols to use as primitives, MINT extends the basic set with a set of symbols prefixed by a \.
-An alternate code is any symbol or uppercase letter starting with a \ e.g. \+ \D etc. Alternate lowercase letters serve as system variables
+An alternate code is any symbol or uppercase letter starting with a \ e.g. \D \K etc. Alternate lowercase letters serve as system variables

 USER COMMANDS